 Habitat in the wild

-Cardinal tetra (lat.
-Paracheirodon axelrodi, Schlutz, 1956) is one of three representatives of Paracheirodon genus, that includes neon tetra (Paracheirodon innesi, Myers, 1936) and green neon tetra (Paracheirodon simulans, Géry, 1963).
+The cardinal tetra (Paracheirodon axelrodi, Schultz, 1956) is a stunning member of the Paracheirodon genus, which also includes the neon tetra (Paracheirodon innesi, Myers, 1936) and the green neon tetra (Paracheirodon simulans, Géry, 1963).
+Renowned for their vibrant colors and active schooling behavior, cardinal tetras are a popular choice for aquariums.

 Description